SeaGL/organization/meetings/2025/20250707-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Salt: Appreciate everyone being here!
-The CfP closing allows other doors to open.
-- Matt: Had a good trial run hanging CfP posters.
-Will keep an eye on them to see how they fare in the weather.
-Will work on reviewing CfP submissions after I'm back
-- Sen: Happy to be here!
-Felt productive and important today, and excited to get into more AX stuff
-- Angel: Looking forward to AX stuff, and happy to finish the CfP posters
-- Kim: Getting more exciting, thanks everyone for being here, and hoping to see how it all turns out.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)